-Remington offers $33 million settlement with Sandy Hook school shooting victims' families
+Remington offers $33 million settlement with Sandy Hook school shooting victims' families | CNN

-Remington Arms Company LLC and Remington Outdoors Company Inc -- collectively "Remington" -- offered $3,660,000 to nine plaintiffs representing the estate of victims killed in the shooting, according to nine separate offers of compromise filed Tuesday.
+Remington Arms Co.
+LLC and Remington Outdoors Co.
+Inc. – collectively “Remington” – offered $3.66 million each to nine plaintiffs representing the estate of victims killed in the shooting that killed 20 children and six adults, according to separate offers of compromise.

-In a statement the lawyers for the victims' families say in part they will "consider their next steps."
+In a statement, the lawyers for the victims’ families say in part they will “consider their next steps.”

 CNN has reached out to Remington for comment.